Lorraineken/fashion-store/client/README.md

 `npm install`

-To run the server, run
+- To run the server, run

 `npm start`

+`Then navigate to  to view the website`